Modelling guide for CityJSON

 Note that a single, empty surface is represented with a [[]].
 In case the surface has one interior boundary then we have [[],[]].
 However CityJSON does not allow Surface or Polygon as geometry type, only MultiSurface.
 Thus in case of a MultiSurface we have an array of surfaces, such as [ [[0, 3, 2, 1]], [[4, 5, 6, 7]], [[0, 1, 5, 4]] ].

 A Semantic Surface refers to a single surface (as its name implies).
-Also, holes, interior surfaces cannot have semantics, but they the semantic of info of the surface itself.
+Also, holes, interior surfaces cannot have semantics, but they get the semantic of info of the surface itself.
 Hence there are 5 indices in the semantics.values property below (one per surface), not 6.

 {